-Carlos Martinez, a 30 year-old immigrant from Mexico, is among the first “DREAM Act kids” to get a work permit in the U.S. Martinez is a beneficiary of Barack Obama’s Deferred Action for Childhood Arrivals program, which allows people under 31 who entered the U.S illegally to avoid deportation, so long as they arrived before they were 16 years of age.
+Carlos Martinez, a 30 year-old formerly undocumented immigrant from Mexico, is among the first “DREAM Act kids” to get a work permit in the U.S. Martinez is a beneficiary of Barack Obama’s Deferred Action for Childhood Arrivals program, which allows people under 31 who entered the U.S illegally to avoid deportation, so long as they arrived before they were 16 years of age.
 Obama ordered the stoppage of deportations of these young people after Congress failed to pass the DREAM Act, which would open pathways to legal residence for illegal immigrants.

 Of the more than 82,000 undocumented immigrants who have applied for deferred action, which allows them to remain in the country for two years without fear of deportation, just 29 have been processed and granted.
 Those immigrants who are deferred are eligible for work permits, also valid for two years.
 Applications opened August 15 and are expected to take several months to process, so naturally, Martinez was surprised with how quickly he received his deferment and work permit.